HQarroum/ssm-supercharged/README.md

 ssh user@aws-awesome-instance
 ```

+> Tools running over the SSH protocol such as `scp`, `rsync`, `ansible` should work out of the box.

 ### sshuttle

-> [sshuttle](https://github.com/sshuttle/sshuttle) is a Transparent proxy server that works as a poor man's VPN.
+> [sshuttle](https://github.com/sshuttle/sshuttle) is a Transparent proxy server that is advertised to work as a poor man's VPN.
 It works by establishing an SSH connection to a remote host and routes the traffic from a local machine targeting a specific IP CIDR to a remote network such as, in our case, an AWS VPC.

 To establish a sshuttle connection, you can simply reference your instance like in the previous example, as sshuttle is going to make use of your OpenSSH configuration automatically.